Spock: Back story

 Sarek supported Spock's scientific learning and application to the Vulcan Science Academy, as mentioned in "Journey to Babel".
 In the 2009 film Star Trek, Spock rejects his acceptance into the Vulcan Science Academy on the basis that they would never fully accept someone who was only half-Vulcan.
-Although this film set the Kelvin timeline scene in this and later films, writer Roberto Orci stated that he felt that the actions were unaffected by the changes in this timeline and so would have occurred in the same manner prior to The Original Series.
+Although this scene was set in the parallel timeline of that film, writer Roberto Orci stated that he felt that Spock's life had not yet been altered at this point and this scene would have occurred in the same manner prior to The Original Series.
 Because Spock did not enter the VSA and sought to join Starfleet instead, he did not speak to his father for the following 18 years.